filippo-fonseca/filippo-fonseca/README.md

 ### 👋 hi there!
 I'm Filippo.

 🌳 constantly growing.
-I'm a 15 year old Full-Stack / multi-disciplinary engineer (software, electrical) and startup founder based in San Jose that seeks to build tools that help others achieve their peak prodctivity levels.
+I'm a 15 year old Full-Stack / multi-disciplinary engineer (software, electrical) and startup founder based in San Jose.
+Currently building the future of the creator economy.

 Scroll down for my contact info!
 Shoot me a DM or email at any time, I love to chat and meet new people!

+- 🔒 co-founder @ [redical.io](https://redical.io), the social economy to invest in content creators.
-- 🛠 ceo & co-founder @ [zyndicate.app](https://zyndicate.app), the all-in-one platform to organize your life.
+- 🛠 previously ceo @ [zyndicate.app](https://zyndicate.app), the all-in-one platform to organize your life.
 - 📟 creator and lead maintainer @ [Performant Commits](https://github.com/performant-commits/performantcommits), a sleeker, more performant way of writing better, more efficient, and understandable commit messages.
 - ⚡️ maintainer at [macosicons.com](https://macosicons.com/), an open-source library for beautiful icons made for macOS Big Sur
 - ❄️ TS, React, & GraphQL evangelist